 The Urban Institute invites you to a discussion of these issues with four of the nation’s top philanthropic leaders.
 We will explore a number of specific innovations and shed light on how givers of every political stripe can make a difference through effective issue advocacy.
 We will also offer insights to help advocates and policy experts better understand the new landscape.

 - Melanca Clark, President and CEO, Hudson-Webber Foundation

-- Brian Hooks, President, Charles Koch Foundation and Charles Koch Institute
+- Brian Hooks, Chairman and CEO, Stand Together; President, Charles Koch Foundation

 - Kelli Rhee, President and CEO, Arnold Ventures

 - Mark Rigdon, Deputy Director, State and Local Government Relations, The Bill and Melinda Gates Foundation

 - Phil Buchanan, President, Center for Effective Philanthropy (moderator)

 - Shena Ashley, Vice President for Nonprofits and Philanthropy, the Urban Institute